plone/documentation/about/rst-styleguide.rst

 Links
 =====

 Sphinx can use two link styles, inline and via a link at the end of the page.
-Please only use inline links like this:
+Please **do not** separate the link and the target definition, please **only** use inline links like this:

 .. code-block:: rst